 The supernatural acts done by Jesus and his apostles were so powerful that their witness in scripture can still speak to people’s hearts even today.
 The Bible story shows how God had a goal in mind at all times when he allowed for the supernatural to happen: Growth in Faith.
 In the desert He once let special bread rain from the sky, but when His people had learned their lessons and entered the promised land, they could live from the harvest of the land instead (Joshua 5:12).
 Likewise God allowed Jesus and many of the first Christians to do many supernatural things.
 In the long run however Christians are supposed to develop spiritual qualitites such as: “… love, joy, peace, longsuffering, kindness, goodness, faithfulness, meekness, self-control” (Galatians 5:22 ASV).

 It is a process of learning to go after these things which are needed for today.
 We don’t experience people walking on water – but we keep meeting people who found Jesus through an exciting journey of faith.
 We don’t have prophets among us who bring new revelation but we have His prophetic word written down in the Bible and still as strong (2nd Peter 1:19-21).
 We don’t see spontaneous healing today but we do encounter God everyday, being carried by Him through difficult times and getting better step-by-step (Romans 8:22-25).
-We don’t speak in foreign languages without having learned them – and yet, besides German, you can hear English and Hungarian being spoken among us.
+We don’t speak in foreign languages without having learned them – and yet, besides German, you can hear English, Hungarian und Ukrainian being spoken among us.